 Boots are traditionally associated with autumn/winter looks.
 Jeans tucked into boots, thick knitted tights and women's ankle boots, jumper dresses and knee highs; they’re the style staples we rely on every year.
 But what if boots are actually ok to wear all year round?
 Sure, you might find summer too warm a season to wear over the knee boots, but ankle boots are proving to be a popular trend for spring/summer.
 When you think of seasonal styles, many assume it’s trousers and boots for winter and dresses and sandals for summer, but fashion blurs lines and seasonal styles are much broader these days.
 Boot season is becoming a thing of the past and we’re here to tell you why.

 First, let’s start with the practical reasons.
 Women are not packing their boots away with their winter wardrobes because the ever-changing weather means you never know when you’re going to get a downpour or a chilly day.
 Boots are waterproof and keep your feet dry, and for that reason alone women are wearing boots all year round.
-Take festival season for example, muddy fields are a nightmare and women's wellies, while they are convenient, are often limited in options.
+Take festival season for example, muddy fields are a nightmare and ladies' wellies, while they are convenient, are often limited in options.
 Ankle boots however have versatile styles and they will keep your feet warm and clean.
 They’ve particularly become a style staple when teamed with denim shorts so while you may not realise it, boots are appropriate and, in some situations, necessary wardrobe additions for spring and summer.

 So now we’ve established boots are ok to wear in summer, let us give you some inspiration.
 Cowboy style ankle boots look great teamed with denim shorts.
 It’s a style that never goes out of fashion and you’ll often see your fave celebs sporting this style year after year.
 You can modernise this trend however by varying your choice of ankle boots.
 Opt for ankle boots with hardware – studs, zips or buckles.
 The shorts and boots trend is all about relaxed ankle boots with a chunkier heel as this outfit choice is more associated with daywear and need to be comfortable as well as stylish.